ximon18/terraform-digitalocean-docker-registry/README.md

 This template enables you to use [Terraform](https://terraform.io/) to deploy a [private v2 Docker registry](https://docs.docker.com/registry/) on a small [Digital Ocean](https://digitalocean.com/) Droplet (1 vCPU, 1 GiB RAM), with a [Lets Encrypt](https://letsencrypt.org/) TLS certificate and optional Digital Ocean Space storage of registry images.
 You might want to do this if your images contain sensitive information that should not be freely available to all at on [Docker Hub](https://hub.docker.com/) but you want the convenience of a registry over moving Docker images around manually.

 ## Disclaimers
+I have not hardened the registry for production use - use at your own risk!

 By using this module you accept the Lets Encrypt [Subscriber Agreement](https://letsencrypt.org/repository/)

 This module does NOT encrypt the image storage and thus you are still dependent on the configured Digital Ocean access controls and on Digital Ocean data protection policy.